-Air travel (economy class) on scheduled Turkish Airlines flights London to Istanbul (Airbus A330); Istanbul to Izmir; Antalya to Istanbul and Istanbul to London (Boeing 737-800); private coach for all other journeys.
-Hotel accommodation as described below.
-Breakfasts, 8 lunches and 8 dinners, including wine, water and coffee.
-All admissions to museums and sites, etc., visited with the group.
-All gratuities for restaurant staff and drivers.
-All state and airport taxes.
-The services of the lecturer, tour manager and local guides.
+Air travel (economy class) on scheduled Turkish Airlines flights London Gatwick to Istanbul (Airbus A320); Istanbul to Izmir (Boeing 777); and Antalya to London Gatwick (Boeing 737-800); private coach for all other journeys; hotel accommodation as described below; breakfasts, 8 lunches and 8 dinners, including wine, water and coffee; all admissions to museums and sites, etc., visited with the group; all gratuities for restaurant staff and drivers; all state and airport taxes; the services of the lecturer, tour manager and local guides.

 Required for most foreign nationals, and not included in the tour price.
 You will need to apply online in advance.